MicrosoftDocs/Contribute/Contribute/how-to-write-links.md

 ## Links to third-party sites

 The best user experience minimizes sending users to another site.
-So base any links to third-party sites, which we do sometimes need, on this info​:
+So base any links to third-party sites, which we do sometimes need, on this info:

 - **Accountability**: Link to third-party content when it's the third-party's information to share.
 For example, it's not Microsoft's place to tell people how to use Android developer tools--that is Google's story to tell.
 If we need to, we can explain how to use Android developer tools *with* Azure, but Google should tell the story of how to use their tools.
-- **PM signoff**: Have PMs sign off on third-party content.
+- **PM signoff**: Request that Microsoft sign off on third-party content.
 By linking to it, we are saying something about our trust in it and our obligation if people follow the instructions.
 - **Freshness reviews**: Make sure that the third-party info is still current, correct, and relevant, and that the link hasn’t changed.
 - **Offsite**: Make users aware that they are going to another site.
 If the context does not make that clear, add a qualifying phrase.
 For example: “Prerequisites include the Android Developer Tools, which you can download on the Android Studio site.”
 - **Next steps**: It’s fine to add a link to, say, an MVP blog in a "Next steps" section.
 Again, just make sure that users understand they’ll be leaving the site.
-- **Legal**: We are covered legally under **Links to Third Party Sites** in the **Terms of Use** footer on every ms.com page​.
+- **Legal**: We are covered legally under **Links to Third Party Sites** in the **Terms of Use** footer on every ms.com page.

 ## Links to MSDN or TechNet